 Hello everyone!
 Today I am sharing another crochet pattern, this Faux Ribbon Baby Hat.
 It’s so easy, definitely a beginner project (my very first crochet project was a hat!).
 I love making this little crochet hat for baby showers and other baby gifts, because it works up quick, it’s so cute, and it complete a set if you decide to make these mary jane booties as well.

 This classic baby booties crochet pattern will become your favorite go-to crochet Mary Janes for baby!
-Worked in the round, this pattern works up fast and the pop of color makes them a fun project to make.
+This pattern works up fast and the pop of color makes them a fun project to make.
 They are perfect for your next baby shower!
+Pattern PDF includes sizing from newborn to toddler.

 This post includes affiliate links, which means I get a small commission if you make a purchase.
 For more information, click HERE.Thanks for supporting Whistle and Ivy!